Xewdy444/CF-Clearance-Scraper/README.md

 # CF-Clearance-Scraper

-## Playwright Version
+## nodriver Version
 A simple program for scraping Cloudflare clearance (cf_clearance) cookies from websites issuing Cloudflare challenges to visitors.
 This program works on all Cloudflare challenge types (JavaScript, managed, and interactive).
-If you would prefer using undetected-chromedriver, check out the [undetected-chromedriver version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/undetected-chromedriver).

-> **Note**
-This program currently will not be able to solve turnstile challenges due to an issue with Playwright.
-For more information, see https://github.com/microsoft/playwright/issues/21780.
-As a temporary solution, pass the `-d` flag and solve the challenge manually or use the [undetected-chromedriver version](https://github.com/Xewdy444/CF-Clearance-Scraper/tree/undetected-chromedriver).

 ## Clearance Cookie Usage
 In order to bypass Cloudflare challenges with the clearance cookies, you must make sure of two things:

 - The user agent used to fetch the clearance cookie must match the user agent being used within the requests that use the clearance cookie
     > **Note**
-    > The default user agent used by the scraper is `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:123.0) Gecko/20100101 Firefox/123.0`.
+    > The default user agent used by the scraper is `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/130.0.0.0 Safari/537.36`.
 - The IP address used to fetch the clearance cookie must match the IP address being used to make the requests that use the clearance cookie

 ```mermaid